-The MIC27600 implements an internal digital soft-start by making the 0.8V reference voltage V{REF} ramp from 0 to 100% in about 6ms with 9.7mV steps.
-Therefore, the output voltage is controlled to increase slowly by a staircase V{FB} ramp.
+The MIC28510 implements an internal digital soft-start by making the 0.8V reference voltage V{REF} ramp from 0 to 100% in approximately 6ms with 9.7mV steps.
+Therefore, the output voltage is controlled to increase slowly with a stair-case V{FB} ramp.
 Once the soft-start cycle ends, the related circuitry is disabled to reduce current consumption.
-V{DD} must be powered up at the same time or after V{IN} to make the soft-start function correctly.
+V{DD} must be powered up at the same time or after V{IN} to allow the soft-start function correctly.